Frequently Asked Questions

 Why doesn't it work with background images?

 Zooming background images is functionally different from zooming regular images.
-I have not investigated what is required to do this yet but if you would like this feature, post a request in the forums to express your interest.
+I have not investigated what is required to do this yet.

 How do I uninstall Image Zoom?